Eufy Smart Lock Touch Wi-Fi

 The August Wi-Fi Smart Lock fetches the same amount as this, but boasts more features and easier installation that retains your existing lock.
-The Level Lock is also another similarly priced option that turns any existing lock into a smart lock.
+The Level Lock is also another similarly priced option that turns any existing lock into a smart lock, while the pricier Level Touch adds a tap-to-go keycard system that you won’t find in other smart locks.
 If you’re on a budget, the Wyze Lock is hard to beat at $100.

 How long will it last?

 It’s solidly constructed, and Eufy does offer a 1-year limited warranty for defects.
 Smart locks don’t see much abuse, since they’re fixed in one position, so I’d expect Eufy’s lock to last for years.
 You’ll probably want to replace it because of upgrades in newer locks long before it breaks.